Product Owner & Lead Designerfor WizCouncil

 Convert skeptics in one scroll.

-The site had to convince professionals that structured AI training is worth paying for when free YouTube content exists.
-The hero positions authority in one line, with no hedging.
-The problem section mirrors the visitor pain, testimonials add proof, and two clear conversion paths separate individuals from corporate clients.
+From there, the page had to convince professionals that structured training is worth paying for when free YouTube exists: the hero claims authority in one line with no hedging, the problem section mirrors the visitor's pain, testimonials add proof, and two conversion paths separate individuals from corporate clients.

 The hardest piece was building a CEO-controlled operating system for the entire platform.
 It supports video upload and auto-transcript flows, course/lesson/quiz authoring with reusable templates, prompt-library control, user and cohort management, payment configuration, and analytics.